 Yes.
 520 should be used regularly to remove fresh contaminants with its high lubricity formula.
 It will increase the life of an existing wax coat with its unique bead and sheet shine.
 It is compatible with all of Collinite’s finishing waxes (845, 476s, 915).

 It is recommended that 520 be used over a base coat of one of Collinite’s finishing waxes for maximum protection.
 However, as a standalone, the product will provide water beading durability for up to 4 weeks as it is “Insulated” with Collinite’s signature polymer-carnauba wax protection.

-With the aid of a DA polisher, 390 is designed to remove below surface contamination such as swirls, haze, water spots marring and fine scratches.
+With the aid of a DA polisher, No. 390 polish is designed to remove below surface contamination such as swirls, haze, marring and fine scratches.
+No. 415 is designed to remove other below surface contamination like clear coat staining, brake dust, & oxidation (and other contaminants that can commonly be remedied by hand use).
 A clay bar removes above the surface contaminants such as mineral deposits, embedded debris and tar.

 If you have a smooth, contaminant free surface, 325 would not be necessary.
 While 325 is completely clear coat safe, it is designed to renew neglected paint finishes.
 It is meant to gently restore and protect the paint.

 850 is an abrasive medium cutting polish and is designed to restore bare metals.
 If your metal is brand new or in brand new condition, we suggest protecting it with a pure wax (No. 845, No. 925 or No. 885).
 Use of No. 850 should also be avoided on painted metal as well as anodized aluminum.

 Yes.
 870 is designed to remove mild oxidation, black streaks and stains while leaving behind a high gloss protective wax coating for up to 3 months.
 This product is ideal as an All-in-One for a shorter, fresh water seasons.